acgkiss/hk4e-emu/README.md

 > Note: The `go work` command is only available in Go 1.17 or later.

 ## Warning
-This project has only been successful on PC, where it received valid JSON data responses.
-However, on Android, it did not receive valid data and caused crashes.
-It has not been tested on PS4, PS5, or iOS, so it is unknown whether it can successfully implement login functionality on those platforms.
+This project has successfully implemented login functionality on PC, where it receives valid JSON data responses.
+After initial adaptation, it has also passed login testing on the Android platform without encountering any login-related bugs so far.
+However, it has not been tested on PS4, PS5, or iOS, so it is unknown whether it can successfully implement login functionality on those platforms.

 ### Action artifacts（Please note that these ready-made binary files have returned a 404 error.）